OregonTech-AWallace/CST465Canvas/2-CSS/9-Custom Properties.md

-# CSS Variables: Description and Usage
+# CSS Custom Properties (Variables)

-CSS variables, also known as custom properties, allow you to store values that can be reused throughout your stylesheet.
-They make it easier to maintain and update styles, especially for colors, spacing, fonts, and other design tokens.
+CSS Custom Properties are easiest to think of as variables.
+They allow you to store values that can be reused throughout your stylesheet.
+They make it easier to maintain and update styles, especially for colors, spacing, fonts, and other commonly used values.
+Custom Properties were not introduced in the CSS specification until after 2012 and did not gain widespread browser support until 2017.

 ## Declaring CSS Variables